graysonch/PracticalMachineLearning/GroupwareBarbellPrediction.md

 ```

 ## Covariates
-Remove the near zero covariates, this removes the variables that have very little predictability and are probably not going to be very good predictors.
+Remove the near zero covariates, this removes the variables that have very little variablility and are probably not going to be very good predictors.
+This has reduced the number of predictors from 160 down to 28.
+Although we are using the saveMetrics here we are not actually printing out the variance to save review time.

 ```r